 Respiratory disease places a huge burden on individuals, the Irish population and the health services.
-National data is not available for primary care but the burden is reflected by the fact that 20% (19.3% of males, 20.6% of females) of those with full GMS coverage for the entire year, filled at least one prescription for respiratory medications in 2016.
-Respiratory medication cost 11% of the GMS budget and 12% DPS budget in 2016.
+National data is not available for primary care but the burden is reflected by the fact that 20% (19.3% of males, 20.6% of females) of those with full General Medical Services (GMS) coverage for the entire year, filled at least one prescription for respiratory medications in 2016.
+Respiratory medication cost 11% of the GMS budget and 12% of the Drugs Payment Scheme (DPS) budget in 2016.